dialvarezs/nanopore-analyses-data-en/content/2-sequencing-and-data-analysis.md

 ---
 title: 2.
-Sequencing and basecalling
+Sequencing and data analysis options
 ---
 > [!tip] Topics in this chapter
 > - Considerations when working with Oxford Nanopore